tsmith512/rnf-location-service/migration_scratch.md

 - `POST /waypoint_data`
 - With the JWT as a Bearer token
 - Header `Prefer: resolution=merge-duplicates` to force an upsert by timestamp
+  - Add `return=representation` to that to get the object back, but the `point` will come back as a hex-coded EWKB.
 - Body:

 ``` json